theosakram/quran-id/README.md

 - **Features**: Chapter names, verse counts, revelation information
 - **Caching**: Implemented with TanStack Query for optimal performance

-## 🎨 Customization

-### Adding New Languages

-1. Add language constants in `frontend/src/constants/index.ts`
-2. Create translation files in `frontend/public/locales/[lang]/`
-3. Update the language switcher in the header component
-4. Add translations in `frontend/src/utils/surahTranslations.ts`

-### Theming

-The application uses Chakra UI v3 with a custom theme located in `frontend/src/components/theme/`.
-You can customize:

-- Colors and color palettes
-- Typography scales
-- Component styles
-- Responsive breakpoints

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.